anitaweng/Computer_architecture/README.md

 # Computer_architecture
+## Mirror and gray the image with GPU
 This is a the code using **GPU** with **C++**.
 It aims to mirror the image and turns it to the gray scale. cuda1 and cuda2 are two different block and thread settings.
 The details please refer to the **Report_309505001.pdf**.